 The PHENOMenal one...

-This emerging artist fills hungry listeners with a delicious serving of creativity.
-His blazing rhyme pattern has the industry’s top A&Rs quoting him to be the next artist to break out of Chicago since Kanye West and Lupe Fiasco.
 In the 2000 Source Magazine Unsigned Hype Emcee Battle PHENOM earned 2nd place to Detroit Hip- Hop legend and D-12 member “PROOF” out of 1000 nationwide contestants.
 After the battle PHENOM told Newsweek in an interview “My aim is to be one of the best.
 I want to make good music for the listener and my skill will definitely be sharpened after this battle.
 I’m not just a battle emcee though, I love to make music.
 I’m what Marvin Gaye and Stevie Wonder would sound like if they could Spit”.

 PHENOM has dedicated his life to empowering the People through his music.
 In 1995, First Lady Michelle Obama chose him for the Public Allies program where he had the opportunity to work with and teach youth about violence prevention strategies.
-As the Founder and CEO of the award-winning POETREE Chicago, PHENOM was influenced to start L.Y.R.I.C, (Let Your Rhymes Inspire Creativity) with co-founder and national poet K-Love in 2009.
-Today, the L.Y.R.I.C program serves Chicago-based high school students and offers them opportunity to write and perform poetry as a non-violent means to stopping the violence in their neighborhoods.
-As a main member of HIP-HOP DETOXX, PHENOM has also hosted major events such as Ritual Sundays, Neo Soul Explosion, and Lyricist Loft, and while doing so this incredible artist has mentored over 6500 plus youth throughout the US.
+As the Founder and CEO of the award-winning POETREE Chicago (People’s Organized Entertainment Teaching Righteous Education Everywhere), PHENOM was influenced to start L.Y.R.I.C, (Let Your Rhymes Inspire Creativity) with co-founder and national poet K-Love in 2009.
+Today, the L.Y.R.I.C program serves Chicago-based high school students and offers them opportunities to write and perform poetry as a non-violent means to stopping the violence in their neighborhoods.
+As a main member of HIP-HOP DETOXX, PHENOM has also hosted major events such as Ritual Sundays, Neo Soul Explosion, and Lyricist Loft, and while doing so this incredible artist has mentored thousands of youth throughout the US.
 His goal is to inspire change in the urban neighborhoods of Chi-town and abroad.